Saturated fat: Type 2 diabetes

 A 2022 review of cohort studies found that the risk of type 2 diabetes was not associated with dietary intake of total saturated fats, palmitic acid, and stearic acid.
-Dietary lauric acid and myristic acid, present in plant oils and also in dairy fat, were associated with reduced risk of diabetes.
+Dietary lauric acid and myristic acid in particular, present in some tropical plant oils and also in dairy fat, were associated with reduced risk of diabetes.

 Cancer

 Several reviews of case–control studies have found that saturated fat intake is associated with breast cancer risk and mortality.
+Observational studies have shown that a diet high in saturated fat is associated with increased prostate cancer risk.

-Observational studies have shown that a diet high in saturated fat increases the risk of prostate cancer.
+A 2024 systematic review found that higher levels of myristic acid, palmitic acid and stearic acid are associated with increased cancer risk.